A visual introduction to information theory: Channel coding

 \subsubsection{Ignoring compression with block encoders}

-The result of the noisy channel coding theorem is achieved by using an encoder that doesn't encode $1$ message at a time to channel inputs, but rather one that encodes multiple messages at a time.
-The number of messages is called \textbf{block length}.
+The noisy channel coding theorem achieves its result by encoding multiple messages at a time rather than one at a time.
+The number of messages encoded together is called the \textbf{block length}.
 In practice, an infinitely long block length cannot be used, because the message would never actually transmit.
 As a result, a noisy channel might not be able to transmit information up to its full capacity for certain sources.
 There may also be possible performance gains in practice by using joint source-channel coding, as will be discussed in Section \ref{Noisy_channels_in_practice}.

-Compression and encoding (and decompression and decoding) are separated into distinct steps not because they must be carried out separately, but to allow for easier analysis of the problem.
-The \textbf{source-channel separation theorem} states that there is no cost to this division--compressors and encoders can be designed just as well separately as they can jointly (in the limit of an infinitely long block length).
+We separate compression and encoding (and their inverses) into distinct steps not out of necessity, but for easier analysis.
+The \textbf{source-channel separation theorem} states that there is no cost to this division: compressors and encoders can be designed just as well separately as they can jointly (in the limit of an infinitely long block length).

 Without loss of generality, we can treat $\mathrm{S}$ as a maximum entropy source and ignore the compression/decompression step.
-This is because if we have a redundant source, it is possible when using a long block length to perform lossless compression, which yields a maximum entropy source over a much larger state space.

-The larger state space of the source means that we'll also need a channel with a larger state space, which we can form by using an \textbf{extended noisy channel}.
-This is simply using the channel $N$ times, and considering a meta-channel whose inputs and outputs are all possible combinations of of the original channel's inputs and outputs \figref{extended_noisy_channel_fig}.
+By block-encoding multiple symbols together, any redundant source can be losslessly compressed into a maximum entropy source.
+This requires a channel with a correspondingly larger state space, which we can form by using an \textbf{extended noisy channel}.
+This is simply using the channel $N$ times, and considering a meta-channel whose inputs and outputs are all possible combinations of the original channel's inputs and outputs \figref{extended_noisy_channel_fig}.

 As a result of this separation and the theorem justifying it, we can disregard the source coding problem (i.e. the compressor and decompressor) and focus only on the channel coding problem (\textbf{encoder $\rightarrow$ noisy channel $\rightarrow$ decoder}).
-Since any source of random events can be compressed into a maximum entropy source of (Sec. \ref{source_coding_limit}), we can simply assume this has already taken place.
+Since any source of random events can be compressed into a maximum entropy source (Sec. \ref{source_coding_limit}), we can simply assume this has already taken place.